-The Open City Docs School was founded in 2014 by Michael Stewart, offering short courses in film theory, history and practical documentary filmmaking based in UCL’s Anthropology Department.
+Open City Docs was founded in 2010 by Michael Stewart, offering short courses at UCL in film theory, history and practical documentary filmmaking, based in UCL’s Anthropology Department.

-All of these unique programmes build on the experience in professional-standard technical training that the Open City Docs School has built up as well as the world-class strengths in social science research at UCL.
+All of our unique programmes work through combining the industry expertise associated with Open City Docs and the world-class strengths in social science and anthropological research at UCL.